 This is why you should not start off at a high speed.
 When you do that, your cells don't get the signal that this is a long-term activity.
 So instead of pulling fat out of storage to burn as energy, they burn up sugars only.

-Speed Up to a Determined Pace to Burn FatThe speed to walk for optimal fat-burning is a "determined" pace.
+Speed Up to a Determined Pace to Burn FatThe speed to walk for optimal fat-burning is a "determined" pace, or a "brisk walking pace."

 - At this rate, you should be breathing noticeably but able to carry on a conversation in full sentences.